mcv-m6-video/mcv-m6-2022-team2/README.md

 ### Run the System

-If you want to reproduce our results, please dowload the datasets from [AI City Challenge 22](https://www.aicitychallenge.org/2022-data-and-evaluation/) and put them in a folder called *data* outside the repository:
+If you want to reproduce our results, please dowload the datasets from [AI City Challenge 22](https://www.aicitychallenge.org/2022-data-and-evaluation/) and put them in a folder called *data* outside the repository folder:

 ```
 ├── data